IN THIS ARTICLE

 Responded – how many prospects have replied to your campaign.

-Below, you can find the interest level which shows you the messages you marked as 'Interested', 'Maybe later' or 'Not interested'.
+Below, you can find the interest level which shows you the messages you, or our AI system, marked as 'Interested', 'Maybe later' or 'Not interested'.

 Table – stats for individual emails